minibolt-guide/minibolt/guide/system/operating-system.md

    💡 In this step, you might want to take advantage of activating the **"Restore on AC"** or similar in the BIOS setup.
 Normally found in **Advanced** -> **ACPI Configuration**, switching to **"Power ON"** or similar.
 With this, you can get the PC to start automatically after a power loss, ensuring services are back available in your absence.

+* If you configured boot options in BIOS, **save changes and exit**.
+This start automatically with the Ubuntu Server guided installation.
+You will keep selecting **"Try or Install Ubuntu Server"** and press **enter**, or wait 20 seconds for it to start automatically.

 ## Ubuntu Server installation

 Use the **UP**, **Down** and **ENTER** keys of your keyboard to navigate to the options.
 Follow the next instructions: